sharabinth/vault-ha-dr-replica/README.md

 After this DR Secondary cluster will act as a passive node but will receive the replicated data from DR Primary.
 Due to replication, the unseal keys for the DR Secondary will be the same as the DR Primary.
 This is required to promote DR Secondary as the DR Primary.

-## Setup Performance Replication
+## 3. Setup Performance Replication
 To do this, the following needs to happen.

-In the Primary cluster (from any node either active or standby):
+In the PERFORMANCE PRIMARY cluster (from any node either active or standby):

-1. Enable the Primary for Replication.
+Step 1.
+Enable the Primary for Replication.

 If Primary has a loadbalancer then make sure to set the optional primary_cluster_addr parameter to port 8201.
-Make sure that the loadbalancer is configured for Layer 4 to passthrough TCP traffic.
-TCP traffic on port 8201 (Primary Cluster Address) should be a passthrough and should not terminate TLS.
+Make sure that the loadbalancer is configured for Layer 4 to pass through TCP traffic.
+TCP traffic on port 8201 (Primary Cluster Address) should be a pass through and should not terminate TLS.
 Generally, if a loadbalancer is used then both the cluster_addr and api_addr are set to the loadbalancer address in the Vault config file.
 Loadbalancer has to be configured to check the /v1/sys/health endpoint to look for the active node and point the traffic to it.

-2. Generate the Secondary Activation token

-In the Secondary cluster (from any node either active or standby):

-3. Activate the Secondary Token.
-If the Primary API address is different to the one in the secondary token then set the primary_api_addr optional field.

-The following shows the CLI commands

 ```
 # 1. In the Primary Cluster issue the following